-There are many laws that regulate pesticide use by private, commercial and urban pesticide applicators.
+There are many laws regulating pesticide use by private, commercial and urban pesticide applicators.
 These laws provide not only a method of registering pesticides but also a system of classifying pesticides for general or restricted use, a method of labeling pesticides, and a training and licensing system for farm applicators using restricted use pesticides.
 A method of enforcement also includes penalties for violators.

 Federal Insecticide Fungicide and Rodenticide Act (FIFRA)

 FIFRA is the primary law that governs the registration, labeling, use and sale of pesticides in the United States.
 State laws must comply with FIFRA standards.
 The law was enacted in 1947 and was administered by the United States Department Agriculture (USDA).
 Since then, FIFRA has been amended numerous times and now is administered by the Environment Protection Agency (EPA).